Wendison/VQMIVC/README.md

 </p>

 ## Requirements
-Python 3.6 is used, install [apex](https://github.com/NVIDIA/apex) for speeding up training, other requirements are listed in 'requirements.txt':
+Python 3.6 is used, install [apex](https://github.com/NVIDIA/apex) for speeding up training (optional), other requirements are listed in 'requirements.txt':

 	pip install -r requirements.txt